tmramalho/finetune-mbart/README.md

 # mBART English-Japanese finetuning

-It can be difficult to follow the instructions on how to finetune mBART.
+It can be difficult to follow the [original instructions](https://github.com/pytorch/fairseq/blob/master/examples/mbart/README.md) on how to finetune mBART.
 This is what I did to finetune it for English-Japanese and Japanese-English translation.

 Some of these packages may be outdated for the current version of `fairseq`.
 If you find an issue, contributions are welcome.